Instructor: J. MacDowell

 Construction is a high hazard industry that comprises a wide range of activities involving construction, alteration, and/or repair.
 Examples include residential construction, bridge erection, roadway paving, excavations, demolitions, and large-scale painting jobs.
-Construction workers engage in many activities that may expose them to serious hazards, such as excavation cave-ins, unguarded machinery, being struck by heavy construction equipment, and electrocutions.
+Construction workers engage in many activities that may expose them to serious hazards, such as excavation cave-ins, unguarded machinery, being struck by heavy construction equipment, electrocutions, and hazardous materials.
 OSHA safety standards are designed to reduce on-the-job injuries; health standards to limit workers' risk of developing occupational disease.
-This two-hour online video course is designed to assist those in the industry to identify, reduce, and eliminate construction-related hazards.
+This course is designed to assist those in the industry to identify, reduce, and eliminate construction-related hazards.

 After completing this course participants will be able to: